chris1111/Command-Line-EFI-Mounter/README.md

 2. Open `Command Line EFI Mounter.app`
-(Follow every steps
+3.(Follow every steps

-Entrer the number of the EFI Partition follow by[ENTER] (Exemple for disk0s1, entrer '0s1 '):
+4.Entrer the number of the EFI Partition follow by[ENTER] 5.(Exemple for disk0s1, entrer '0s1 '):

-(Exemple for disk1s1, entrer '1s1 ')
+6.(Exemple for disk1s1, entrer '1s1 ')

-and so on. . .` ).
+7.and so on. . .` ).